bocoup/webpack-workshop/content/00-core/01-introduction-to-webpack/content/02-M-E-CH-A.md

 # MEChA: Modules

-A _module_ is a single unit in webpack's output.
+A _module_:

-A module:
+- Single smallest unit in webpack output
 - Is executable JavaScript
-- Declares where its dependencies are...
+- Declares dependencies it needs
-- Such that webpack can load those dependencies as modules
+- Dependencies leads to more modules

 ???

 A __module__ is a unit in webpack output.
 Sometimes they are just input files but loaders and plugins can produce modules without an existing file.

-Webpack determines from the module any dependencies and loads them as modules.
+Webpack determines from the module any dependencies and includes them as modules. ...

 --